 To enable sudo access on Linux-based systems, run:

 java -jar lib/ace.jar new_cert example.com “Company name” “Locality” “State” CC

-HELPFUL TIP: If any of the values contains more than one word, put them in quotes.
+HELPFUL TIP: If any values contain more than one word, put them in quotes.
 Otherwise, UniFi will consider a second word to be a value of the next field (it will show no errors).

-The CSR file with a name unifi_certificate.csr.pem will be created in the data subfolder of the UniFi base folder.
+A CSR file with the name unifi_certificate.csr.pem will be created in the data subfolder of the UniFi base folder.

-IMPORTANT: The private key for the certificate will be saved in the default UniFi keystore in the file /data/keystore/ (or simply keystore, depending on the system).
+IMPORTANT: The Private key for the certificate will save to the default UniFi keystore in the file /data/keystore/ (or simply keystore, depending on the system).

-Use the text code from the file during the certificate activation.
+Use the text code from the file during certificate activation.